 About one-quarter cup of blueberries contains 10 milligrams of anthocyanins, and each 10 mg increase is linked with a quarter-pound less weight gain over four years, the BMJ study found.
 This may seem insignificant, but it can add up with time, the study authors point out.
 Exactly how flavonoids deter weight gain is not fully understood but eating foods rich in flavonoids—namely produce—may allow us to feel full sooner, and avoid other less-healthy foods that may lead to weight gain.

-Who cares if an apple a day can keep the doctor away if it also helps keep you trim?
-Apples are rich in flavonoid polymers and are also packed with fiber, making them one of the best fruits for weight loss when part of a healthy diet.
+It’s great if an apple a day can keep the doctor away, but it’s an added bonus if it also helps keep you trim!
+Apples are rich in flavonoid polymers and are also packed with fiber, making them one of the healthiest fruits for weight loss.
 One medium-sized apple is considered one serving.
 Eat them with the skin on (i.e. unpeeled) to get more fiber, antioxidants, and better control over your blood sugar, says Sharad Paul, MD, the Auckland, New Zealand-based author of The Genetics of Health: Understand Your Genes for Better Health.
 Preventing blood sugar spikes and valleys will help banish food cravings and eating binges, not to mention help protect against diabetes.
-Have leftover apples?
-This healthy baked apple recipe is simple irresistible.

-Pears may also prevent weight gain, according to the aforementioned study, and this is largely due to flavonoid polymers: Every extra 138 mg of flavonoid polymers resulted in less weight gain over the four-year study period.
+Pears may also prevent weight gain, according to the BMJ study, and this is largely due to flavonoid polymers: Every extra 138 mg of flavonoid polymers resulted in less weight gain over the four-year study period.
 “Fruits that are rich in flavonoid antioxidants and high in fiber are great choices,” Dr. Peterson says.
 “Fiber fills you up and creates satiety, so pears and apples give you a lot of bang for your buck.”
 Make sure to eat the skin too for maximum benefits, adds Dr. Paul.
-Test your knowledge of the best high-fiber choices—like pears—with this quiz.

-Strawberries help maintain weight for the same reason as their blueberry counterparts: They are rich in anthocyanins.
-Incorporate one cup of strawberries a day into your diet—try them with breakfast over low-fat yogurt or steel-cut oatmeal, as a mid-afternoon snack, or as a dessert after dinner, Peterson says.
-“The concern has been that eating sweet fruits may cause weight gain due to fructose content, however, certain fruits like green apples, pears and berries like raspberries, strawberries and blueberries are among the best fruits to eat as part of a weight management plan not only because they are less sweet, but due to their high flavonoid content.”
-Some juices are also loaded with flavonoids.
+Strawberries help maintain weight for the same reason as blueberries: They’re rich in anthocyanins.
+Start incorporating one cup of strawberries a day into your diet by trying them with breakfast over low-fat yogurt or steel-cut oatmeal, as a mid-afternoon snack, or as a dessert after dinner, Peterson says.
+“The concern has been that eating sweet fruits may cause weight gain due to fructose content.
+However, certain fruits like green apples, pears and berries like raspberries, strawberries and blueberries are among the best fruits to eat as part of a weight management plan not only because they are less sweet, but due to their high flavonoid content.”

 First, yes: Peppers are in fact a fruit.
 Ranking up there with the healthiest fruits, they can also help put the brakes on weight gain when eaten daily, according to the research.
-In fact, peppers may even encourage weight loss: Capsaicin, the component that gives chili peppers that kick, seems to encourage white fat cells to convert into energy-burning brown fat, in one study done on rats.
-Check out cayenne pepper’s other health benefits.
+In fact, peppers may even encourage weight loss.
+Capsaicin, the component that gives chili peppers that kick, seems to encourage white fat cells to convert into energy-burning brown fat, in one study done on rats.